AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

 The last specified check limit (or the fact that there is no limit at all) is used when multiple ``+R`` options appear.

-The ``-R`` option for this rule has no parameters.
-It disables the rule and restores its default operation mode.
-If the ``+R`` option subsequently appears, will be 1, and the check will not be limited by statements only.

 .. rubric:: Example

 .. code-block:: ada